10 things that I liked in 2018

 4. A place: the Austrian Alps in the summer time.
 I had the chance to spend about a week in the mountains.
 The combination of mountains, clean air, outdoor activities and clear blue sky is amazing.
 Just have a look:

 5. Security.
-2018 was the year I learned a lot about security.
+There were plenty of security things that I learned in 2018.
 Went to a few classroom training sessions (CISM, CISSP, TLS), passed some challenging certification exams, and realized that (IT) security is a fascinating domain with a lot of brilliant people.

 The IT industry rocks (as one of the security guys that I follow said today), and on top of that, the security aspects make things much more interesting to watch.